miniscruff/changie/website/content/config/directories/index.md

 When batching change fragments into a single version file you can include a version header paragraph by creating a file at the path specified.
-This file must be placed in your unreleased directory.
+This file must be placed in your unreleased directory and should not be a `.yaml` file.
 This is empty by default and is considered optional and will be skipped if the file is not found.

 Filepath for your version header file.
 Relative to `unreleasedDir`.
+It is also possible to use the `--headerPath` parameter when using the `batch` command.
+CLI parameter has priority.

 ### changelogPath
 type: *string*